Valentine’s Day – Fiction

 The child looked confused.
-I hand her back the rose and wish her a good day and walk along.
+I hand her back the flowers and wish her a good day and walk along.

 So now that I have strolled enough along the park I decide to take a break and sit down on a bench.
 First ones broken.
-The other ones has be spat upon.
+The other ones has been spat upon with a nice orangey red tanned betel splatter.

-If it’s against our culture or if its western culture corrupting our youth.. but then this three year old kid seemed to make a lot of sense of the big V day than all of social commentators and politicians and experts at what not.
+But then this three year old kid seemed to make a lot of sense of this day, a lot more than all of social commentators and politicians and experts at large ever could.

 1. Indigo Nyx Avatar